Everybody has a sustainability story to tell.

 I’m not saying you have to be perfect (after all, that's an impossible task), but brainstorm ways sustainability is missing or is communicated as separate, and look for opportunities to have it play a more supporting role.
 Cast sustainability as a supporting actor, not its own star.

-5. You forget to have fun with it
+5. You forget to have fun when you communicate sustainability

 I’ll leave you with the simple reminder that when appropriate, there’s a fair amount of humor, playfulness and fun to be associated with sustainability.
 Share the good stories, the fun activities, the positive impacts, the cute animal photos and more where it makes sense.
 And overall, I think the more we can associate sustainability with positive emotions, the more impact we can make.
 I don’t know about you, but I’m a lot more productive when I’m happy.